rare

 |---|---|

-Example 3: Find the least common values with frequency counts
+Example 3: Finding the least common values with frequency counts

-The following query uses the rare command with default settings to find the least common gender values and display their frequency counts:
+The following query finds the least common severity levels with their frequency counts:

 The query returns the following results: